 Our stories are written by professional journalists with the assistance of students from Maine colleges and universities.
-John Christie, the publisher and senior reporter, edits all stories.
+John Christie, the editor in chief and senior reporter, edits all stories.
 Additional editing and review is provided by our media partners.

 Our stories are distributed across Maine by the Center’s media partners (see list on the Home page) as well as digitally by the Center via its web site and social networking tools.
 Story topics are chosen by the Center senior staff based on the suggestions and advice of the Center’s advisors, media partners and by the public through our websites.

-John Christie is the publisher and also the senior reporter for the Center.
+John Christie is the editor in chief for the Center.
 Christie is a media executive whose 40-year career includes work in four states as a writer, editor, general manager and publisher for newspapers owned by Tribune Co., Dow Jones and Co. and the Seattle Times Co.
 In June, 2009, he retired after nine years as the president and publisher of Central Maine Newspapers, which publishes two daily papers, the Kennebec Journal and the Morning Sentinel.

 He has won numerous awards as a reporter and editor, including twice for best public service reporting in New England from the AP, and he was the primary editor at the South Florida Sun-Sentinel of two Pulitzer Prize finalists.
 In 2008, a series he edited, “For I was Hungry,” about hunger in Maine, won a number of regional and national awards, including best editorial series from the national Society of Professional Journalists.